pomf/pomf/README.md

 ## Configuring

 Front-end related settings, such as the name of the site, and maximum allowable file size, are found in `templates/site_variables.json`.
 Changes made here will only take effect after rebuilding the site pages.
-This may be done by running `grunt` from the root of the site directory.
+This may be done by running `make` from the root of the site directory.

 Back-end related settings, such as database configuration, and path for uploaded files, are found in `static/php/includes/settings.inc.php`.
 Changes made here take effect immediately.